They say…

 ORA Brewing

-ORA Brewing, N17
+Brewing, London N17

 Includes information for Brewheadz

-16A Rosebery Industrial Park N17 9SR (Haringey)
+16A Rosebery Industrial N17 9SR (Haringey)

 First sold beer: May 2017 (as Brewheadz); May 2019 (as ORA)

 The original head brewer here was Simone Cristiano, previously at Barnet Brewery and Brewhouse and Kitchen, though he returned to Italy in 2020.
-His replacement is Julia Huber, who was born and trained in Germany and once ran a brewery in Greenland.
+His replacement was Julia Huber, who was born and trained in Germany and once ran a brewery in Greenland.

 More London brewers